martindrlik/play/README.md

 # play

 Play is a http server that enables creating API by uploading go file.
-Go file is then built as a plugin ready to handle requests on specified endpoint.
-And most importantly it's my playground :-)

 ## api

 ### /upload/{specified/path}

-Uploads go file and makes it ready for calling.
-After /upload there should be a path on which you can then call that "uploaded api".
+Uploads Go file and makes it ready for use on path /specified/path.

-If the {specified/path} starts with `notify/`, for instance `/upload/notify/foo`, message (URL) will be produced to configured kafka topic.
+If the {specified/path} starts with `notify/` calling this API will also produced path to configured kafka topic.

-If the {specified/path} starts with `subscribe/`, for instance `/upload/subscribe/foo`, `foo` will be subscribed to consume `-kafka-consumer-topic`, in other words `foo` will be called for any new messages that are pulled from that topic.
-It still can be called as other "uploaded api".
+If the {specified/path} starts with `subscribe/` API will be called by any message pulled from configured kafka topic (`-kafka-consumer-topic`).

 ## Example

-Start play web server.
-Create a go file called `hello.go` with following or similar content.
-Note that it is only expected to be main package with Main function.
+Create a go file called `hello.go` with following content.

 ```go
 package main